 It is easy to use and has both the precision and consistency to satisfy most coffee enthusiasts.

 Whilst the Virtuoso+ isn’t the cheapest coffee grinder on the market, it’s a high-quality machine.
-The build quality is superb – this grinder is really built to last.
+The build quality is superb – this grinder should comfortably last 10 years.

 This is a great option for anyone looking for a coffee grinder that’s easy to use and will stand the test of time.

 - 40 grind settings